iandioch/settlers-remake/README.md

 2. Download the newest stable [release of JSettlers*.zip / JSettlers*.tar.bz2](https://github.com/jsettlers/settlers-remake/releases) (this also includes the MapEditor).
 3. Unpack the downloaded archive to wherever you want JSettlers' installation to be.
 5. Run the "JSettlers.jar" file.
-  1. On the first start, the game will ask you for the folder where you've installed / unziped (see step 1) the original Settlers III.
+  1. On the first start, the game will ask you for the folder where you've installed / unzipped (see step 1) the original Settlers III.
 Please select the respective folder and continue.
   2. Have fun and enjoy the game!
 6. Please have a look at the [manual](https://github.com/jsettlers/settlers-remake/wiki/JSettlers-Manual).
 The current state of the game lacks some controls known from the original, but also contains new ways to do things, which you shouldn't miss.